hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-to-generate-dscc-api-client-libraries-for-python-using-openapi-generator.md

 ![](/img/client-generation.jpg "Generating Python SDK using OpenAPI generator")

-The generated client library can be made available in your workstation, or it can also be uploaded to a GitHub library so that it can be made available for others to use.
+The generated client-library can be made available in your workstation, or it can also be uploaded to a GitHub library so that it can be made available for others to use.
 An example of the GitHub repository of a sample Python client library looks like this:

 ![](/img/repo.jpg "GitHub repository of Python Client library generated using OpenAPI generator")